andrewrgoss/andrewrgoss.com/content/post/recommended_data_reads.md

   - technical leadership
 ---

 I've put together a list of recommended, categorized articles to peruse, experiment with, and help level up your career in data.
+Note that many of these are hosted by <a href="https://medium.com" target=_>Medium.com</a>, which sets a limit on the number of free stories you can view.
+To get around this, tweet out the link and then click it from <a href="https://twitter.com" target=_>Twitter</a> or search the title to see if someone else has already tweeted the link.
 Enjoy!

 ### API Development